memsql/memsql-docker-quickstart/README.md

 # Verify your machine satisfies our minimum requirements
-docker run --rm --net=host memsql/quickstart check-system
+docker run --rm memsql/quickstart check-system

 # Spin up a MemSQL cluster on your machine